SPARK ANIMATION 2017: CONFERENCE

 MAKING OF GOOGLE SPOTLIGHT STORIES: SON OF JAGUAR

-moderator: Larry Bafia with Jorge R. Gutiérrez & Paul Sullivan
+with Larry Bafia · Moderated by Jorge R. Gutiérrez & Paul Sullivan

 Award-winning Google Spotlight Stories and The Book of Life Director Jorge R. Gutiérrez take us behind-the-scenes on his “super personal” new Virtual Reality short, Son of Jaguar.
 The themes of family and tradition permeate Son of Jaguar, as we see the once mighty masked luchador, Son of Jaguar, facing his legacy, his family and what it means to be a part of something bigger than himself.